kquirapas/kquirapas/README.md

 # Fun Recent Builds You Can Assess

+[mobius-data-pipeline](https://github.com/mirrorworld-universe/mobius-data-pipeline) - a protocol-level data pipeline for enabling multiple teams to work with Sonic mainnet data

 [mini-event-bus](https://github.com/kquirapas/mini-event-bus) - an in-memory and concurrent event bus for event-driven code

 [solana-hexagonal-poh](https://github.com/kquirapas/solana-hexagonal-poh) - light solana node implementaion with banking, rpc, and proof of history